State cases surge by record 3,207; Florida death toll up 43

 Two people from 15-24 in the state have died from the virus in data through Tuesday – a 22-year-old woman from Palm Beach County announced Tuesday and a 23-year-old woman from Miami-Dade earlier.
 A total of 18 people from 25 to 34 have died.
 The oldest are two 104-year-old women, including one from Sarasota on Saturday and the previous from Hillsborough.
 A total of 1,094 people 85 and older have died in the state from the virus, 21 additional ones Thursday.
 The median age is 47.

-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data through Wednesday.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in data.
 A smaller percentage of older people have tested positive – 35 percent age 55 and older -- compared with 40 percent two weeks ago -- and 1`1 percent 75 and older.

 At the other end of the age spectrum, there are 1,072 cases of infants to 4 years old, an increase of 51 in one day, and 5 1 were hospitalized.
 From ages 5-14, there are 2,292, up 81, with 44 in the hospital at one time.